nismod/infra-risk-vis/README.md

     unzip ~/Downloads/boundaries.zip -d incoming_data/
     unzip ~/Downloads/network.zip -d incoming_data/

-Convert the incoming shapefiles into a *.mbtiles file:
+Convert the incoming data to JSON files first:

+    python scripts/files_to_json_for_vis.py

+Create the *.mbtiles files for visualisation:

     make

+Alternatively, download the prepared MBTiles files from `network_data_vis/Mbtiles_files` and unzip directly in the `/data` folder.

 ## Build and run requirements